 For most people, homeownership is the most significant financial investment they make in their lifetime.
 Whether you’re buying or selling real estate, hiring a real estate attorney can protect you against the unexpected and ensure a smooth and low-stress closing.
 Relying on a real estate agent alone may not be enough.
 To handle every legal aspect of the process, you should hire an experienced real estate attorney to review your residential contract.
+Some property companies implement skip tracing real estate services to help match with people willing to sell, you can check with your lawyer if anything said in these interactions will need to be put in writing also, just to make sure everything is above board.

 What is a Real Estate Attorney?